-The Department of Agriculture and Water Resources develops policies that allow for the safe importation of plant and plant products.
+Our department develops policies that allow the safe importation of plant and plant products.

-More information about this process can be found in the
+More information about the risk analysis process can be found on the

 Biosecurity Import Risk Analysis guidelines.

-Biosecurity Advice notices are released by the department to inform stakeholders about its biosecurity work.
+We release Biosecurity Advice notices to inform stakeholders about our biosecurity work including import risk analyses.